 – Supporting cross-platform experience: the tool provides the ability to set sizes and resolutions of different devices you design for.
 This feature is highly applicable in the process of responsive design and mobile adaptations.

 – Easy control and marking of project statuses for efficient project management.

 – Functionality for creating and presenting mood boards, brand boards, galleries and style guides.

 – Tools for direct live communication right from the project account.
 Especially appreciated by the teams working remotely.

 – Saving versions history to easily compare several versions of design solutions.

 – Diverse functions and features for creating high-fidelity prototypes that can be used for user-testing before the stage of development.

-So, the software has shown itself as the important tool improving teamwork and the process of testing design solutions as well as tight collaboration with the customers.
-Those positions are among the key points of efficient design process providing thought-out, high-quality and user-friendly designs.
+So, the software has shown itself as the important tool for improving teamwork and the process of testing design solutions as well as tight collaboration with the customers.
+Those positions are among the key points of an efficient design process providing thought-out, high-quality and user-friendly designs.